Updated: 9 September 2025

 - Group 2: no — you must finger-prick for legal checks.

-- Two or more events while awake in 12 months that require 3rd party assistance → must notify DVLA and stop driving until assessed.
+- Two or more events while awake in 12 months that require third-party assistance → must notify DVLA and stop driving until assessed.

 Do nocturnal severe hypos count?

-- DVLA wording emphasises while awake for Group 1 recurrent severe hypos; any severe hypo is a bar for Group 2.
-See the DVLA pages for exact wording and latest updates.
+- DVLA wording emphasises “while awake” for Group 1 recurrent severe hypos; any severe hypo is a bar for Group 2.
+Always check the DVLA pages for exact wording and latest updates.

 Can my clinician “ban” me from driving?